course-dprep/course-dprep-classroom-fall-2024-team-project-no-vs-code-template-team-project/README.md

 # Yelp - What influences consumer ratings?
-This projects examines the influence of specific business attributes on the consumer rating of businesses.
-We created a model to predict the relative impact of specific business attributes that are listed on Yelp on consumer ratings on Yelp of these business.
+This projects examines the influence of specific business categories on the consumer rating of businesses.
+We created a model to predict the relative impact of specific business categories that are listed on Yelp on consumer ratings on Yelp of these business.

 ![Alt text](https://business.yelp.com/wp-content/uploads/2021/07/yelp-logo_768x512.png)